CPSSD/dipla/README.md

 ### Notes

-* If you install additional dependencies with pip, you can update the requirements file using `pip freeze > requirements.txt`.
+* If you install additional dependencies with pip, you can update the requirements file using `pip freeze > requirements.txt`

-* Remember to deactivate the virtual environment when you're done using `deactivate`.
+* Remember to deactivate the virtual environment when you're done using `deactivate`